Common workplace injuries for tech businesses

 - Do periodic clean-ups if you’re prone to clutter.

-Repetitive motion injuries rank ninth for the most common reasons business owners make claims on their Workers’ Compensation policies.
-If you and your team spend your hours hunched over screens, pounding away at keyboards, and clicking mice, you’re probably top candidates for carpal tunnel syndrome and similar conditions.
+Repetitive motion injuries rank ninth for the most common reasons business owners make claims on their workers’ compensation policies.
+If you and your team spend your hours staring at monitors, typing on keyboards, and clicking on mice, you’re probably top candidates for carpal tunnel syndrome and similar conditions.

 Again, a little prevention can go a long way: